-The Review Problems 1-30, and 39-118 at the end of Chapter 5 are good for preparation for this exam.
+The Review Problems 1-30, and 39-118 at the end of Chapter 5 and 3-11 and 13-29 are good for preparation for this exam.
 It's not necessary to work all of them.
-But you should try a good selection and practice choosing a method at least for most of the integrals in problems 17-30 and 43-75.
+But you should try a good selection and practice choosing a method.
+The odd-numbered problems have answers given in the back of the book so you can check your work.